ndease/prattlib-site-jekyll/_posts/2022-01-18-welcome-back.md

 ## Visiting the Libraries
 This Spring, The Libraries will remain open on a reduced schedule.
 [See hours](https://pratt.libcal.com/hours).
 Community members will be able to freely browse the Libraries’ circulating collections in the stacks and reading rooms.
 Pick up requests are not required, but they continue to be an option for those that prefer not to browse the stacks.
-However, onsite research is limited to individual work; group work is not permitted onsite.
 For more information about browsing the stacks, visit our [Finding Books guide](https://libguides.pratt.edu/finding-books).

 ## Research Help
 Get research help online via chat, email, and by appointment.
 Look for the “Ask a Librarian” pop up chat on the bottom right of our website for instant research help.
 [Research guides](https://libguides.pratt.edu/?b=s) are available to help you get started with your projects.
 [Video tutorials](https://talks.pratt.edu/category/Libraries%3ELibrary+Tutorials/122554662) are available to walk you through core library resources and research practices.
 Subject specialist librarians are available for [one-on-one meetings over Zoom](https://pratt.libcal.com/appointments?lid=2583&g=5064).